Why Are Injection Molding Dies Typically Water Cooled?

 Injection molding is a process that generates a significant amount of heat due to the friction between the molten plastic material and the walls of the mold cavity.
 The temperature of the mold is critical to the quality of the final product.
 If the mold is too hot, the plastic material may melt too quickly or deform, resulting in defects in the final product.
 On the other hand, if the mold is too cold, the material may not flow properly, and the final product may have surface defects.

-Read More: What Is Drooling In Injection Molding?
+Read More: How To Avoid Silver Streaks In Injection Molding?

 The Role of Water Cooling in Injection Molding